Should I use an Accountant or TurboTax?

 I always like hearing the good news first, so let’s start with some pros.

-Pros Of Using An Accountant Or CPA
+Pros For Using An Accountant

 If you are employed, you may have questions relating to the tax implications of changing jobs or a life event.